leonardporteria/weight-recorder-app/README.md

 ## _IMPORTANT NOTE_

-The database used in this web application is NeDB and the hosting is heroku which is an _ephemerical file system_.
+The database used in this web application is NeDB and the hosting is heroku which is an _ephemeral file system_.
 Therefore, the database is refreshed **back to 0 once every 24hrs**. with that being said, using this web application 'online' is **not really effective** as the users' data will be gone daily.
 I would rewrite this soon in mongoDB probably, so it will be usable online, but for now, it is only effective once downloaded.

 ### LOCAL SETUP